-When it comes to adhesive removal and surface prep for orthodontics, the dental sandblasters have no equal.
+When it comes to adhesive removal and surface prep for orthodontics, these dental sandblasters have no equal.

-Both powerful and precise, a sandblaster removes bonding material in seconds, saving valuable time compared to a microetcher, which often runs into issues with tougher adhesive (not to mention adding abrasive to to media tank over and over).
+Both powerful and precise, our larger sandblaster removes bonding material in seconds, saving valuable time compared to a microetcher, which often runs into issues with tougher adhesive (not to mention adding abrasive to to media tank over and over).

 Dental sandblasters truly shine when prepping multiple appliances and brackets at a sitting.

-Application of use is clearly the defining factor when comparing microetchers and sandblasters, so it’s only fair to mention the limitations of a counter-top unit such as the Sandstorm Professional.
+Application of use is clearly the defining factor when comparing these two styles, so it’s only fair to mention the limitations of a counter-top unit such as the SandStorm Professional.